Aro-Ibibio Wars: Arochukwu conquest

 The coup was heavily resisted which called for even more help.
 Through Nnachi, an Eastern Cross river group answered the call for help.
 They were known as the Akpa who were living at today Akwa Akpa before the arrival of the Efik people in that region.
 These warriors and traders, may have had European guns which were new to the territory.
 Being the Igbo allies, the Akpas were led by the royal Nnubi family.
 Osim and Akuma Nnubi led Akpa soldiers to help fight against the ruling household.
 Together with Igbo forces and rebels, they fought against the warriors of the Obong Okon Ita clan (1690).
 During the final battles, Osim Nnubi was slain in Oror city state making it the capital of Arochukwu.
 At the end of the war, Osim and Akakpokpo were dead.
 In order to honor Osim's legacy, his brother Akuma was crowned the first EzeAro (king).
-After his death, Nnachi's descendants took the throne starting with his first son Oke Nnachi.
-The Arochukwu kingdom, was founded.
+After his death, Nnachi's descendants took the throne starting with his first son Oke Nnachi, founding the Arochukwu kingdom.